lasercatspro/atproto-ruby/README.md

 # ATProto Client

 Ruby client for the AT Protocol, with support for oauth/dpop authentication.
 It has been built and tested for bluesky but it should be agnostic of PDS.
 An omniauth strategy using this layer should appear soon.
+The work is in progress but it should allready work and I'd be happy to have feedbacks.

 ## Installation